This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Crime reporter Harper McClain is back in the second book in this suspenseful series.
 A local woman is killed late at night in Savannah’s tourist district.
 There are no witnesses to the crime, but the police have three suspects.
 Harper digs deep to discover who is behind the murder.

-Harper is back, and after the events in the first book, her relationship with the Savannah police department is suffering.
+Harper is back in A Beautiful Corpse, and after the events in the first book, her relationship with the Savannah police department is suffering.
 Since she is a crime reporter, this makes her job a little more challenging.
 Using the few connections she still has, along with her smarts and determination, Harper works to discover the killer in a local murder.
 This death has hit a little close to home since Harper knew the victim.
 Being close to the crime both helps and hinders her work as a crime reporter.

 The local murder isn’t the only mystery in Harper’s life.
 It seems someone is watching her.
 This storyline started in the previous book, but it goes much further in this one.
 Add in work place drama and a little romance, and this makes for a gripping read.